kaolincash/khaos/phoebe/leto/apollo/aesklepios/epione/iaso/readme.md

 `robocopy %source% %quicksave% /E /is /it`

-The next line is similar, but it uses `robocopy` from the `source` folder to the `archive`, which means it copies "EldenRing" to a second sister directory named "EldenRingArchive", but because we added the `"\%slot%"` appendix, the `\` tells robocopy to make a new directory inside EldenRingArchive named "%slot%", which uses the variable from our very first step that we've already defined as the current time.
+The next line is similar, but it uses `robocopy` from the `source` folder to the `archive`, which means it copies "EldenRing" to a second sister directory named "EldenRingArchive", but because we added the `"\%slot%%guide%"` appendix, the `\` tells robocopy to make a new directory inside EldenRingArchive named "%slot%", which uses the variable from our very first step that we've already defined as the current time and also appends the description of how to restore the folders into the name of each directory, for the sake of clarity.

 So, that next line: